Browse Exhibits (13 total)

-Private collectors have played a large part in adding to the wealth of material available at LaRC.
-Tulane University’s archival program began on May 3, 1889, when Mrs. L. Dolhonde presented to the Charles T. Howard Memorial Library a letter from Thomas Jefferson to M. duPlantier.
-That donation marked the beginning of what came to be the Louisiana Research Collection (LaRC).
-In 2009 the Manuscripts Department and Louisiana Collection merged to form the Louisiana Research Collection (LaRC).
-In the more than 120 years since Mrs. Dolhonde’s first donation, the Louisiana Research Collection has grown to encompass almost four linear miles of archival documents, books, maps, images, ephemera, and other resources central to the study of our state.
+LaRC’s archival program stretches back to May 3, 1889, when Mrs. L. Dolhonde presented to the Charles T. Howard Memorial Library a letter from Thomas Jefferson to a M. duPlantier of New Orleans.
+In the more than 120 years since Mrs. Dolhonde’s donation, the Louisiana Research Collection has grown to encompass almost four linear miles of archival documents, books, maps, and other resources central to the study of our state.
+We hope this exhibit will introduce viewers around the world to the scope and depth of our holdings while also revealing some possibly surprising international cultural treasures.